 As your friend, I feel I have to talk to you about this.
 You’re only hurting yourself.
 Your head, your body — you’ve crammed them full of junk that’s just bringing you down and damaging your reputation.
-I can barely understand what you’re trying to say to me.
 It’s time for an intervention.

 You need to stop keyword stuffing.

 A Brief History of the Black-Hat Keyword

 As far back as the late ‘90s, unscrupulous webmasters recognized that search engines could be easily gamed to highly rank a page with thousands of instances of a certain relevant string on it.
 (And we all remember how close we were to swearing off the internet entirely when we landed on one of those pages.)
 While such pages have thankfully gone the way of the dodo, the content farms still operating today continue their dubious legacy of trying to rank pages with subpar content.
 These are absolutely not sites you want to emulate.

 Content companies like Demand Media, which pioneered the content farm business model, have seen their fortunes hammered in recent years with major changes in Google’s page-ranking algorithms.
 If the search engine giant determines your page is keyword stuffed, it can be penalized or removed altogether (albeit in the most non-evil way possible).

 By sticking to a few best practices, you can ensure your keywords are used just enough to help you rank for the terms you want without damaging the content quality: